Baron Addington

 Baron Addington, of Addington in the County of Buckingham, is a title in the Peerage of the United Kingdom.
 It was created on 22 July 1887 for the businessman and Conservative Member of Parliament, John Hubbard.
 He was head of the firm of John Hubbard & Co and also sat as a Member of Parliament for Buckingham and the City of London.
 His eldest son, the second Baron, was a partner in the family firm and represented Buckingham in the House of Commons as a Conservative.
 He was succeeded by his eldest son, the third Baron.
 He was three times Mayor of Buckingham.
 On the death of his younger brother, the fourth Baron, the line of the eldest son of the first Baron failed.
 The title passed to their first cousin once removed, the fifth Baron.
 He was the grandson of Cecil John Hubbard, third son of the first Baron.
 As of 2018, the title is held by his eldest son, the sixth Baron.
 He is one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act of 1999.
 Lord Addington sits on the Liberal Democrat benches.

+In 2026, the 6th baron was created Baron Hubbard for life.
+This will allow him to continue to sit in the House of Lords after the House of Lords (Hereditary Peers) Act 2026 comes into force.